data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

 === "Polars"

-    In Polars, we can use the `.filter()` method to filter rows based on specific conditions.
+    In Polars, we can use the [`.filter()`][polars-filter] method to filter rows based on specific conditions.
 The syntax is similar to Pandas, where we can specify the condition using column expressions.
 In the below example, we filter for sales in the "Electronics" category.

+    For more information about filtering in Polars, see the [Polars documentation on filtering][polars-filtering].

     ```py {.polars linenums="1" title="Filter sales for a specific category"}
     electronics_sales_pl: pl.DataFrame = df_sales_pl.filter(df_sales_pl["category"] == "Electronics")